PHilly shop NOW CLOSED

 The Front

-The front is a 6 seat ramen counter where we are trying to create a very accurate Japanese ramen shop dining experience.
-We will only serve ONE type of ramen(usually gyokai tonkotsu) with an occasional special.
+The front was a 6 seat ramen counter where we are trying to create a very accurate Japanese ramen shop dining experience.
+We only served ONE type of ramen(usually gyokai tonkotsu) with an occasional gentei(special).

-This is our practice run for how we will run our shop in Tokyo.
+This was our practice run for how we will run our shop in Tokyo.

 Walk up only; no reservations or waitlist, just a first come, first serve line.